We've independently reviewed this article to make sure it's as accurate as we can make it.

 But, to review, a swamp cooler should always have enough room around it to draw enough volume of natural air.
 It also never hurts to position it near an open door or window where it can catch a breeze.

-If you’ve got a swamp cooler that’s blowing air but the air isn’t cool, it’s may be an issue on the water supply side of the cooler.
-In that case, there are about six things to check out:
+If you’ve got a swamp cooler that’s blowing hot air, there’s a good chance there’s an issue with the water supply side of the cooler.

 If none of these are the causes of your cooling issue, it’s probably time to contact a service center or technician for help.